- This event has passed.

 “Gone Bush” – Gala Dinner & Fundraising Art Auction 2018

-On 4 September 2018 we held our gala fundraiser Gone Bush at Chatswood Golf Club, with nearly 100 supporters attending the event.
-Djon Mundine, Patron of the ABF, kicked off the dinner, highlighting that the purpose of getting together was to appreciate life and people.
+On 4 September 2018 we held our gala fundraiser Gone Bush at Chatswood Golf Club, with a full capacity of nearly 100 supporters attending the event.
+Simon Chan, Chair of Aboriginal Benefits Foundation, welcomed all our supporters and guests and Djon Mundine, Patron of the ABF, highlighted the purpose of getting together was to appreciate life and people.
 He highlighted: “Reconciliation is about living with people and enjoying other people.
 That’s the real art of the world.
 That’s a real struggle.”

 Projects the ABF supports